netigent/file-store-io/README.md

 # FileStoreIOClient
-A generic layer to allow the saving and loading of file from configurable stores using a uniqueFileRef with prefix code for detection in your code.
+A generic layer to allow the saving and loading of file from configurable stores using a uniqueFileRef with prefix code for detection in your code, supports UNC, Database and Box.

 # How to use
 Initially thanks for considering using this library - we hope that it gives you some benefits.
 In terms of using the Library the following should get you up and running quickly

 # Version Changes
+**1.0.8** Support for Box Storage (>50MB files not yet supported will be in next version), Migrate File function (keep file references and relocate the binary to new location), default Provider

+**1.0.7** Relational Filepath Storage, makes it easier to move UNC shares around

 **1.0.6** Versioning, if you via Constructor increment maxVersions the app will store that many latest copies, if you push same file+ext in the same mainGroup, subGroup, it considers same file and will return same fileRef keeping X last versions.

 **1.0.5** Upgraded to .net 6 LTS